 Allison Ostertag.
 The Executive Director of the Whitesbog Preservation Trust in New Jersey, Ostertag is an environmental educator, landscape designer, artist, and photographer with a master’s in Landscape Architecture.
 She works with communities and businesses to green their spaces with ecological restoration, habitat creation, community engagement, and stormwater management.
 View some of her Wissahickon photographs here.

 Ruth Pfeffer.
 An expert birder and photographer, Pfeffer is the owner of Birding with Ruth.
 She is credited with creating the birding program at the Morris Arboretum, where she is an instructor.
 She has led birding expeditions throughout the Mid-Atlantic region and abroad since the 1990s and contributed to the Breeding Bird Atlas project in the 1980s.
 View some of her Wissahickon bird photographs here.

 Jamie Stewart.
 This local photographer dedicates his time and talents to support local non-profit organizations that help to protect the environment.
-A former member of the Wissahickon Valley Watershed Association’s board of directors, he allows WVWA to use his photos to illustrate the mission of protecting the Wissahickon Creek by protecting open space within the Watershed.
+A former member of the Wissahickon Trails’s board of directors, he allows them to use his photos to illustrate the mission of protecting the Wissahickon Creek by protecting open space within the Watershed.
 Many of his photos were featured in Wissahickon: Worth Preserving (2007).
-He is the judge of this year’s Biennial Photo Contest.
 View his photos here.

 Walter Elmer Schofield.
 (1866-1944) Born in Philadelphia, Schofield attended the Pennsylvania Academy of the Fine Arts and is well known as one of the great American impressionists.
 After spending time in France, he returned to his home to paint the Pennsylvania countryside.
 View his paintings of the Wissahickon here.